goharbor/harbor-helm/docs/High Availability.md

    If you want to specify the `StorageClass`, set `persistence.persistentVolumeClaim.registry.storageClass`, `persistence.persistentVolumeClaim.chartmuseum.storageClass` and `persistence.persistentVolumeClaim.jobservice.storageClass`.

+   If you use `StorageClass`, for both default or specified one, set `persistence.persistentVolumeClaim.registry.accessMode`, `persistence.persistentVolumeClaim.chartmuseum.accessMode` and `persistence.persistentVolumeClaim.jobservice.accessMode` as `ReadWriteMany`, and make sure that the persistent volumes must can be shared cross different nodes.

    You can also use the existing PVCs to store data, set `persistence.persistentVolumeClaim.registry.existingClaim`, `persistence.persistentVolumeClaim.chartmuseum.existingClaim` and `persistence.persistentVolumeClaim.jobservice.existingClaim`.

    Cloud storage also can be used to store images and charts.
 Set the `persistence.imageChartStorage.type` to the value you want to use and fill the corresponding section.
 Notes: PVC is also needed to store job logs.